risingphoenixglassarts2010-lang/ECHO-local-first-orchestration/ECHO-local-first-orchestration v2/docs/Runtime-Model.md

-ECHO Runtime Model
+# ECHO Runtime Model

 The ECHO Runtime Model describes how the system behaves during real use.

-It is not an “agent loop.”
+It is not an agent loop.

-It is a human‑directed cognitive pipeline designed to maintain stability, coherence, and determinism while extending human capability.
+It is a human-directed cognitive support and orchestration pipeline designed to maintain continuity, reduce cognitive load, preserve context, and support deterministic, governed workflows.

 ECHO does not act on its own.

-It interprets, structures, and supports — always under human authority.
+It interprets, structures, validates, and supports — always under human authority and bounded governance.

-Below is the expanded, layered runtime flow.
+---

-Flow of Operation
+## Flow of Operation

-1. Input — The human provides direction
+### Input — Human Intent

-Every cycle begins with explicit human intent.
+Every runtime cycle begins with explicit human intent.

-ECHO does not infer goals, initiate tasks, or assume autonomy.
+ECHO does not originate goals, create objectives, or assume authority.

 The user provides:

-a request
+* a request

-a question
+* a question

-a task
+* a task

-a direction
+* a direction

-a clarification
+* a clarification

-This input is the anchor for the entire runtime cycle.
+Human intent is the anchor for the entire cycle.

-2. Interpreter — Aligns with doctrine and stabilizes identity The Interpreter Layer ensures that ECHO behaves consistently across time.
+---

+### Interpretation — Aligning Intent

+The Interpretation Layer translates human input into structured understanding.

 It applies:

-doctrine

-values

-tone

-identity constraints

-interpretive discipline

-This prevents drift, persona shifts, or inconsistent behavior.
-The Interpreter is the “governor” that ensures ECHO remains ECHO.

-3. State — Pulls continuity anchors and compressed memory The State Layer provides continuity without storing raw transcripts.
-It retrieves:

-compressed memory

-context anchors

-long‑term scaffolding

-relevant summaries

-active threads

-This allows ECHO to maintain coherence across sessions while remaining lightweight and deterministic.

-4. HUD — Highlights what matters and filters noise
-The HUD Layer acts as a cognitive overlay.
-It determines:

-what is salient

-what is irrelevant

-what needs clarification

-what constraints apply

-what risks exist

-what the user is actually asking

-This is where ECHO reduces cognitive load and surfaces the meaningful parts of the task.

-5. Execution — Converts intention into structured workflows The Execution Layer does not perform actions.
-It produces:

-structured plans

-decomposed steps

-tool‑intent descriptions

-workflow scaffolds

-deterministic sequences

-This is the “LLM proposes” half of the model.
-Actual execution happens externally (e.g., n8n, scripts, tools) under human control.

-Execution is planning, not acting.

-6. Integrity — Validates coherence and prevents drift The Integrity Layer ensures that the output:

-aligns with doctrine

-respects boundaries

-maintains identity

-avoids hallucination

-avoids autonomy

-preserves user intent

-remains internally consistent

-If something violates doctrine or safety, the Integrity Layer corrects or rejects it.

-This is ECHO’s self‑regulation mechanism.

-7. Evolution — Incorporates long‑term refinements
-The Evolution Layer updates:

-doctrine mappings

-interpretive heuristics

-structural patterns

-clarity prompts

-architectural refinements

-This layer does not learn from user data.
-It evolves the system, not the user’s information.

-Evolution is slow, deliberate, and always human‑approved.

-Why this model matters
-This runtime model ensures:

-predictable behavior

-stable identity

-no autonomy

-no drift

-no hidden state

-no cloud dependency

-human‑directed cognition

-deterministic planning

-safe orchestration

-ECHO behaves like a cognitive exoskeleton — not an agent, not a chatbot, not an autonomous system.

-It is structured, disciplined, and anchored.
+* doctrine
+* values
+* interpretive constraints
+* identity boundaries
+* contextual discipline

+Its purpose is to maintain consistency and prevent drift in how requests are understood.

+This layer helps ensure that ECHO remains aligned with its intended operating principles.

+---

+### State — Continuity and Context

+The State Layer provides continuity across interactions.

+It may retrieve:

+* context anchors
+* active threads
+* compressed memory
+* relevant summaries
+* long-term scaffolding

+Its purpose is not to recreate complete history but to preserve continuity while reducing cognitive overhead.

+---

+### Cognitive Overlay (HUD)

+The HUD Layer functions as a cognitive support surface.

+It identifies:

+* relevant information
+* missing information
+* constraints
+* risks
+* clarification needs
+* priority signals

+Its purpose is to reduce noise and highlight what matters most for the current task.

+This is where ECHO acts most directly as cognitive scaffolding.

+---

+### Proposal Generation

+The Proposal Layer converts intent into structured outputs.

+It may produce:

+* plans
+* decomposed steps
+* workflow scaffolds
+* tool-intent descriptions
+* structured recommendations
+* deterministic sequences

+This is the proposal phase of the system.

+The output remains advisory.

+No execution authority is created here.

+---

+### Governance Review

+The Governance Layer validates whether generated outputs remain within approved boundaries.

+It evaluates:

+* doctrine alignment
+* scope constraints
+* safety requirements
+* consistency checks
+* authorization requirements
+* trust-boundary rules

+Outputs that violate constraints may be corrected, rejected, or held for review.

+This layer governs proposals.

+It does not grant execution authority.

+---

+### Authorization Boundary

+If a protected action is involved, authorization remains external.

+The runtime may:

+* surface the proposal
+* present supporting context
+* identify risks and constraints

+The operator remains responsible for approval, denial, modification, or cancellation.

+Authority remains human-controlled.

+---

+### External Execution

+Execution occurs outside the reasoning layer.

+External systems may include:

+* workflow engines
+* scripts
+* local tools
+* governed execution environments
+* SCAR-style runtime controls

+ECHO does not treat proposal generation as execution.

+Execution remains a separate responsibility.

+---

+### Evolution and Refinement

+The Evolution Layer supports long-term improvement of the architecture itself.

+It may influence:

+* doctrine mappings
+* workflow patterns
+* structural refinements
+* clarity improvements
+* governance refinements

+Changes are deliberate, reviewable, and human-directed.

+The system evolves through governed refinement, not autonomous self-modification.

+---

+## Why This Model Matters

+This runtime model is designed to support:

+* continuity
+* predictability
+* stable identity
+* reduced cognitive load
+* deterministic planning
+* bounded memory
+* governed execution
+* transparent reasoning
+* human authority

+It is designed to prevent:

+* uncontrolled autonomy
+* authority drift
+* hidden execution
+* silent escalation
+* uncontrolled persistence
+* governance bypass

+ECHO behaves as cognitive scaffolding and structured orchestration.

+It is not an autonomous actor.

+It is not a decision-maker.

+It is a human-directed system designed to keep structure stable when complexity becomes difficult to manage.